ASUWebPlatforms/webspark-ci/README.md

 # Background

-This projects aims to provide an automated, pull request-based development workflow to validate and build future releases of [Webspark 2](https://brandguide.asu.edu/execution-guidelines/web/building-sites/webspark) (WS2) using continuous integration (CI).
+This project aims to provide an automated, pull request-based development workflow to validate and build future releases of [Webspark 2](https://brandguide.asu.edu/execution-guidelines/web/building-sites/webspark) (WS2) using continuous integration (CI).

 ## Our Approach

-This project leverages the [Pantheon Build Tools](https://docs.pantheon.io/guides/build-tools) workflow in order to streamline development, testing, and deployment of the Webspark Drupal codebase.
+This project leverages the [Pantheon Build Tools](https://docs.pantheon.io/guides/build-tools) workflow to streamline the development, testing, and deployment of the Webspark Drupal codebase.

 This approach enables us to use [GitHub](https://github.com/ASUWebPlatforms) as our preferred Git provider, [CircleCI](https://app.circleci.com) for Continuous Integration, and [Pantheon](https://pantheon.io) Multidev environments for testing builds.